-LINX, OSE, OSE Epsilon, Optima, NASP, Element, Polyhedra are trademarks of Enea Software AB.
+LINX, OSE, OSEck, OSE Epsilon, Optima, NASP, Element, Polyhedra are trademarks of Enea Software AB.
 Linux is a registered trademark of Linus Torvalds.
 All other copyrights, trade names and trademarks used herein are the property of their respective owners and are used for identification purposes only.
-The source code included in LINX for Linux are either copyrighted according to GPL (see COPYING file) or according to a BSD type copyright - see copyright text in each source file.
+The source code included in LINX for Linux is released partly under the GPL (see COPYING file) and partly under a BSD type license - see license text in each source file.